 Some of the most common hyperparameters for a decision tree are:

-Criterion: this parameter determines how the impurity of a split will be measured.
-Possibilities are ‘gini’ or ‘entropy
+Criterion: This parameter determines how the impurity of a split will be measured.
+Possibilities are ‘gini’ or ‘entropy.

-Splitter: how the decision tree searches the features for a split.
+Splitter: How the decision tree searches the features for a split.
 The default is set to ‘best’ meaning for each node, the algorithm considers all the features and chooses the best split.
 If it is set to random, then a random subset of features will be considered.
 The split will be made by the best feature within the random subset.
 The size of the random subset is determined by the ‘max_features’ parameter.

-Max_Depth: this determines how deep the tree will be.
+Max_Depth: This determines how deep the tree will be.
 The default is none and this often results in overfitting.
 The max_depth parameter is one of the ways in which we can regularize the tree, or limit the way it grows to prevent over-fitting.

-Min_samples_split: the minimum number of samples a node must contain to consider splitting.
+Min_samples_split: The minimum number of samples a node must contain to consider splitting.
 The default is set to 2.
 This again is another parameter to regularize the decision tree.

-Max_features: the number of features to consider when looking for the best split.
+Max_features: The number of features to consider when looking for the best split.
 By default, the decision tree will consider all available features to make the best split.

-Let’s start by implementing a decision tree classifier on the dataset using Jupyter Notebook
+Let’s start by implementing a decision tree classifier on the dataset using Jupyter Notebook.

 Importing the Required Libraries

-A list of all the libraries required to read the data, divide into train & test data, build and evaluate the decision tree, optimize the hyperparameters using grid search, and plotting the ROC and Precision-Recall curves.
+A list of all the libraries required to read the data, divide it into train & test data, build and evaluate the decision tree, optimize the hyperparameters using grid search, and plotting the ROC and Precision-Recall curves.